 Field Field Type ASCII Value Binary Value Description Format Binary Bytes Binary Offset 1 Command header - - LUA header - н 0 2 option START 1 Start the Lua interpreter in the background.
 The file descriptors stdout, stdin and stderr will not be accessible outside the receiver.
 Enum 4 Н PROMPT 2 Start the Lua interpreter in interactive mode and connect stdout, stdio and stderr to the port on which the command was entered.
 The INTERFACEMODE of that port will be changed to LUA for both RX and TX.
 3 LuaInterpreter Arguments STRING String containing Lua interpreter options including the name of the script file to run and arguments to pass to the script.
 This string must be enclosed in quotes if it contains any spaces.
-String [400] Variable H+4 String arguments within the field must be enclosed by single quotes.
+String arguments within the String [400] Variable H+4